pbalcer/librarius/README.md

 *Here be dragons.*

-For details about the implementation see the [design](DESIGN.md) doc.
+For details about the implementation, see the [design](DESIGN.md) doc.

 ## Goals